jchatel/quickmail-next-docs/integrations/hubspot-integration.md

 # HubSpot Integration

-HubSpot CRM can now be connected to QuickMail to improve your workflow.

-It allows users to export, import, automatically sync, and see the lead's activities in HubSpot.
+HubSpot CRM can be connected to QuickMail to improve your workflow.
+It allows you to export, import, and automatically sync leads, and view lead activity in HubSpot.

-#### In this article:
+**In this article:**

-- What is Supported in the Two-Way Sync?
+- What is supported in the two-way sync?

-- How to Setup HubSpot Integration?
+- How to set up the HubSpot integration?

-- How to Manually Trigger an Import from HubSpot?
+- How to manually trigger an import from HubSpot?

-- How to See Leads' Activities in Hubspot?
+- How to see leads' activities in HubSpot?

-- How to Pause HubSpot Integration?
+- How to pause the HubSpot integration?

-- How to Remove HubSpot Integration?
+- How to remove the HubSpot integration?

-- How to See Synced Leads?

 ## What Is Supported in the Two-Way Sync?

-Updating and adding leads are automatically synced in real time.
+Leads are automatically synced in real time.
 Note that importing a large list may take some time for all data to be synced.

-Currently, here's how two-way sync is triggered for Leads:
+**Lead sync is triggered by:**

-- Adding or Importing Leads
+- Adding or importing leads

-- Editing First Name or Last Name
+- Editing first name or last name

-- Editing Job Title
+- Editing job title

-- Editing Phone Number
+- Editing phone number

-- Events include Opens, Clicks, Replies, Unsubscribes, and Bounces.
+- Events: opens, clicks, replies, unsubscribes, and bounces

-- Assigning or Unassigning Tags and Custom Attributes
+- Assigning or unassigning tags and custom properties

-Here's how two-way sync is triggered for Tags & Custom Attributes
+**Tag and custom property sync behavior:**

-- Editing a tag in QuickMail updates the QuickMail properties in HubSpot
+- Editing a tag in QuickMail updates the corresponding QuickMail properties in HubSpot

-- Deleting a tag in QuickMail puts a tag (deleted) on the QuickMail properties in HubSpot
+- Deleting a tag in QuickMail marks the QuickMail property in HubSpot as "(deleted)"

-- Editing a tag in HubSpot doesn't reflect in QuickMail
+- Editing a tag in HubSpot does not reflect in QuickMail

-Currently, our HubSpot integration doesn't support recording sent emails.

-If the goal is to record all the sent emails in HubSpot, it's necessary to use the BCC setting.

-Please refer to this article for more details: Logging Sent Emails in HubSpot
+The HubSpot integration does not currently support recording sent emails.
+If you need to log sent emails in HubSpot, use the BCC setting.
+For more details, see: Logging Sent Emails in HubSpot

-**Note:** Editing lead information won't create a new contact in Hubspot.
+**Note:** Editing lead information will not create a new contact in HubSpot.

-## How to Setup HubSpot Integration?
+## How to Set Up the HubSpot Integration?

-To Setup Hubspot Integration in QuickMail, go to Settings →  Integrations → Look for HubSpot
+Go to **Settings** → **Integrations** → find **HubSpot**.

 ![screenshot](../images/000_file-RXjnKSYKps.png)

-You'll be prompted to sign in, or create a new HubSpot account
+You will be prompted to sign in or create a new HubSpot account.

 ![screenshot](../images/001_file-5XowInCyyG.png)

-After signing in, select the HubSpot account you would like to connect to QuickMail
+After signing in, select the HubSpot account you would like to connect to QuickMail.

 ![screenshot](../images/002_file-5KdQoiNgHb.png)

-This is what it looks like in QuickMail once a HubSpot account has been connected
+Here is what it looks like in QuickMail once a HubSpot account has been connected:

 ![screenshot](../images/003_file-3PBb65PuLd.png)

 ## How to Manually Trigger an Import from HubSpot?

-Existing leads in HubSpot and QuickMail won't automatically sync after setting up the integration.
-Only the new leads created after the integration is set up will be synced automatically.
-So the leads must be manually imported via the integration.
+Existing leads in HubSpot and QuickMail will not automatically sync after the integration is set up.
+Only new leads created after the integration is configured will sync automatically.
+Existing leads must be manually imported.

-**Note:** It's not possible to filter the list of leads that will be imported from HubSpot to QuickMail.
+**Note:** It is not possible to filter which leads are imported from HubSpot to QuickMail.

-To manually import all Leads from HubSpot, go to Settings → HubSpot → Import all existing Leads in HubSpot
+To manually import all leads from HubSpot, go to **Settings** → **HubSpot** → **Import all existing leads in HubSpot**.

 ![screenshot](../images/004_file-6zEdSLkatL.png)

-Importing all leads to QuickMail may take some time.
-Once the import has finished, you will receive an email notification about the import.
+Importing all leads may take some time.
+Once complete, you will receive an email notification.

 ![screenshot](../images/005_file-yFUsBv71uc.png)

-## How to See a Leads' Activity in Hubspot?
+## How to See Leads' Activity in HubSpot?

-To see a Leads' activity in Hubspot, go to a specific contact → Filter Activity → Enable filter for QuickMail Integration.
+Go to the specific contact in HubSpot → **Filter Activity** → enable the filter for **QuickMail Integration**.

 ![screenshot](../images/006_file-p2IxZJqfkC.png)

-After enabling the filter for QuickMail Integration, Leads' activities are displayed under the Activity tab.
+Lead activity will then be displayed under the **Activity** tab.

 ![screenshot](../images/007_file-GttmJOqHWb.png)

-## How to Pause HubSpot Integration?
+## How to Pause the HubSpot Integration?

-Creating new Leads will no longer sync when integration is paused.
-However, these actions will still sync:
+When the integration is paused, new leads will no longer sync.
+However, the following actions will still sync:

 - Updating tag names

-- Creating and Deleting Custom Attributes from QuickMail to HubSpot
+- Creating and deleting custom properties from QuickMail to HubSpot

-- Creating and Deleting Tags from QuickMail to HubSpot
+- Creating and deleting tags from QuickMail to HubSpot

-To pause integration, Go to Settings → Integrations → Under HubSpot Integration, check the box "Pause Integration"
+To pause the integration, go to **Settings** → **Integrations** → under **HubSpot Integration**, check the box **Pause Integration**.

 ![screenshot](../images/008_file-eRsqTkYjcJ.png)

-## How to Remove HubSpot Integration?
+## How to Remove the HubSpot Integration?

-Two-way sync will permanently stop once HubSpot Integration is removed in QuickMail.
+Removing the HubSpot integration will permanently stop the two-way sync.

-Go to Settings → Integrations → Under HubSpot Integration, click "Remove HubSpot Integration"
+Go to **Settings** → **Integrations** → under **HubSpot Integration**, click **Remove HubSpot Integration**.

 ![screenshot](../images/009_file-iebQosZCvz.png)